PAGE UPDATED: 19.02.2022

 Wild camping oil leak

-Bawdsey Manor is close by, housing a museum which opens a few times a year telling you about the ‘global story of radar’.
+Bawdsey Manor is close by.
+On its grounds is a museum which opens a couple of days a week telling you about the ‘global story of radar’.
 It’s where radar all began.
 We visited in 2022 and enjoyed an informative afternoon.
 Highly recommended!

-We have wild-camped here beside the river a few times but rumour has it that anytime soon the dreaded ‘no overnight camping’ signs will be going up.
+We have wild-camped here beside the river a few times but many spaces have been blocked.

 And on one occasion at Bawdsey, just two weeks before we were due to head to Scotland in the van for our wedding, she leaked out all her gearbox oil.
-It was late on a Sunday and we had no option but to sleep over and then call Green Flag in the morning.
+It was late on a Sunday!
+We had no option but to sleep over and then call Green Flag in the morning.
 They still took over 7 hours to arrive!

 The guys at Last Transmissions near Ipswich did a great job, repairing it in the nick of time, before we headed north.
 An expensive job but she’s not missed a beat since.